 These are pretty much all essential B2B eCommerce features already.
 Decent, right?
 These extensions are sufficient for you to run a lead-converting B2B store without any trouble.
 Apparently, since a website requires multiple features to function as a B2B website, it’s a good idea to opt for an all-in-one extension to save time and cost.

 Mageplaza’s B2B Solution is one of these extensions.
 A single extension package includes a company account, advanced tier price, quick order and 18 features more with one-time installation.

 Finally, these are only the most prominent features.
 There is always more to explore so you can optimize your sales and customer experiences further.

 Should I worry about integrity?

 No. Developed by reliable third-party providers, Magento extensions are well-tested to integrate with Magento platforms as well as its different versions.
-You are also provided with detailed guides to install those extensions on your own.
+You are also provided detailed guides to install those extensions independently.

 How much does it cost to build a B2B website with Magento Open Source?

 Let’s say you are a B2B SME owner without any experience in coding.
 In this case, you have to rely on outsourced technicians to build your Magento digital store.
 Then, the cost can be broken down into these factors:

 - Domain: $10 – $20/year